hawaiifw/hawaii-framework/CONTRIBUTING.md

 ### Caveats & Further Instructions

 Never code changes in the `master` branch or other branches forked from the [Hawaii Framework GitHub repository].
-There is no guarantee your pull request will be merged so it is wise to keep the `master` branch clean.
+There is no guarantee your pull request will be merged, so it is wise to keep the `master` branch clean.

 The `master` branch of your forked repository should be in sync with the `master` branch of the [Hawaii Framework GitHub repository] as much as possible.
-Please read further how to do this.

 To keep your `master` branch in sync with the [Hawaii Framework GitHub repository] follow the below steps:

- * Add a new remote to your fork's local repository like `git remote add upstream https://github.com/hawaiifw/hawaii-framework.git`.
+ * Add a new remote to your fork's local repository:
+   `git remote add upstream https://github.com/hawaiifw/hawaii-framework.git`.
  * Fetch the upstream changes: `git fetch upstream`.
  * Checkout your fork's local `master` branch: `git checkout master`.